 The county is where stories like Great Expectations and Pickwick Papers really come alive, with many of the original settings surviving into the 21st century.

 After even more Charles Dickens?
-Here's our top 5 places to visit
+Here's our top places to visit for Dickens day out

 A.A.
 Milne’s East Sussex (Ashdown Forest)